meganchung4444/Audio_to_5_IAB_labels/README.md

 (3) Train model

 ## Model
 A 14-layer CNN of PANNs is fine-tuned.
 We use 10-fold cross validation for IAB label classification.
-That is, 900 audio clips are used for training, and 100 audio clips are used for validation.
+That is, 800 audio clips are used for training, 200 audio clips are used for validation, and another 200 for testing.

 ## Citation